theantichris/Simple-Plugin-Framework/README.md

 #### SettingsFields

-The SettingsField constructor requires a title and View to be passed in.
+The SettingsField constructor requires a name and View to be passed in.

 The View file should only contain the HTML needed to render the input field.
+The name and slug are added to the View's $viewData property automatically.

 You can specify a prefix for your field's slugs to help prevent naming conflicts in the database by using the $prefix parameter.
 This defaults to 'lwppfw'.